Frequently Asked Questions

-Workforce and Community Education department partners with the community to contribute to the economic vitality of the region, provides workforce training to support local employers' needs, and provides lifelong learning opportunities within the District.
-Workforce and Community Education courses are not-for-credit classes offered in addition to the College’s academic program.
+The Workforce and Community Education department partners with the community to contribute to the economic vitality of the region, provides workforce training to support local employers' needs, and provides lifelong learning opportunities within the District.
+Workforce and Community Education courses are not-for-credit classes offered in addition to the College’s academic programs.
 The program is a self-supporting entity of College of the Redwoods.
 The courses are presented for your lifelong learning and enjoyment.

 What are not-for-credit classes?

 A not-for-credit class can be a vocational or certificate based training, as well as for personal enrichment.
 There are no prerequisites required.
 Students do not receive college credits for taking these classes.

 Can I apply for financial aid for Workforce & Community Education classes?

 You can seek funding through the state or county (The Job Market or The Department of Rehabilitation).
 Workforce and Community Education classes do not qualify students for FAFSA (Free Application for Federal Student Aid), Pell Grant or the CA College Promise.
 Payment plans are available through a partner agency for classes with a cost of $500 or more.